 Updates about your application will be posted online on your OSAP account.
 Check your OSAP account regularly and opt-in for email notifications so you know as soon as updates occur.

 From the time you submit your application and the time we receive all your required documents, it usually takes about 3 to 6 weeks to hear back.

-Choose the “Check online” option on your OSAP profile to receive the email notification anytime the status of your application changes.
+Choose the “Check online” option on your OSAP profile to receive an email notification anytime the status of your application changes.

 Student Access Guarantee

 If you attend a public postsecondary institution in Ontario and you’re a full-time student, you may also be eligible for financial help through the Student Access Guarantee (SAG).
 SAG is a partnership program between the ministry and Ontario’s public colleges and universities.
-Through SAG, Ontario’s publicly assisted colleges and universities are required to ensure that financial need is not a barrier to accessing education.
+Through SAG, Ontario’s publicly assisted colleges and universities provide qualified students with additional financial aid so that financial need is not a barrier to accessing education.
 If OSAP doesn’t cover your program costs and you still need money, your school may provide additional financial aid in the form of a:

 - work-study or summer-employment program